 More specifically, caffeine supplementation before endurance exercise (running, cycling, rowing etc.) can improve your endurance capacity and reduce your perception of effort during endurance exercise, meaning it will feel like less effort to do these exercises.

 Most studies have shown that you need to consume about 3-6 mg caffeine/kg body weight, 30-60 minutes before training for performance benefits.
-However, there are also other protocols that have shown success and it would be best to determine for yourself how much caffeine and at what time works best for you.
+However, there are also other protocols that have shown success and it would be best to determine for yourself how much and at what time works best for you.

 Don’t worry if you cannot consume that amount before training.
 A lower caffeine dosage before exercise can also help you train better.
 It can improve your cognitive performance and enhance vigilance, alertness and mood during and after exhaustive exercise.